-Interest expense and amortization of debt discounts was \$2.2 million and \$2.0 million in the first quarter of fiscal years 2019 and 2018, respectively.
-The impact of higher LIBOR rates on interest expense was partially offset by lower overall debt levels.
+Interest expense and amortization of debt discounts was \$2.2 million and \$2.0 million in the second quarter of fiscal years 2019 and 2018, respectively.
+The impact of higher interest rates was partially offset by lower overall debt levels.

-We expect the interest rate on our credit facility to increase slightly in the second quarter of fiscal year 2019 as a result of higher anticipated LIBOR rates.
-See "Liquidity and Capital Resources" for a description of our credit facility.
+We expect the interest rates on our credit facilities to be relatively stable in the third quarter of fiscal year 2019.
+See "Liquidity and Capital Resources" for a description of our credit facilities.